biopragmatics/oquat/docs/unknowns/source/rdo.md

 # rdo

-## `url` (7)
+## `url`

+There are 7 usages of `url` in `rdo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url).

 | curie                                                                                                                                             |   usages | nodes                                                       |
 |---------------------------------------------------------------------------------------------------------------------------------------------------|----------|-------------------------------------------------------------|